Code-Institute-Submissions/yuyu78-memory-light_SeptResub/README.md

 ### Code

-* For the contact form with the email js, it is inpired from the Code institute course  under ***Interactive Frontend Developement > Putting it all together > Sending Emails Using EmailJS***
+* For the contact form with the email js, it is inspired from the Code institute course under ***Interactive Frontend Development > Putting it all together > Sending Emails Using EmailJS***
 * For the alert message after submitting the form, I used [Sweetalert2](https://sweetalert2.github.io/)

 ### Acknowledgment

 * Thank you to my mentor Miguel for all the support and advice for my project
-* All the tutor of Code Institute
+* All the tutors of Code Institute
 * Code Institute Slack community